lisa-lumos/Java/08-abstraction.md

 ## Interfaces
 An interface is a special type, like a contract, that the compiler enforces for a class.
 By declaring using an interface, your class must implement all the abstract methods, that are declared in the interface.

 A class agrees to this, so that ic could be known by that interface type, by the outside world.
 An interface allows these classes that have little else in common, to be recognized as a special reference type.
+Interfaces allows us to type objects differently, by behavior only.

 Many interfaces will end in "able", like Comparable, Iterable, ..., meaning something is capable, of a set of behaviors.